j-webb/laravel-unleash/README.md

 })->middleware('feature:your_feature');
 ```

-Because the component is a wrapper of the official (Unleash Client SDK)[https://github.com/Unleash/unleash-client-php], you can pass relevant context to your checks:
+Because the component is a wrapper of the official [Unleash Client SDK](https://github.com/Unleash/unleash-client-php), you can pass relevant context to your checks:
 ``` php
 $context = (new UnleashContext())
     ->setCurrentUserId('some-user-id-from-app')